 Hard water is any water that has a significant amount of minerals like limestone, gypsum, or other chemical impurities of bicarbonate, sulfates, and different magnesium or carbon carbonates.
-The most prevalent hard water components are magnesium and calcium.
+Magnesium and calcium make up the majority of hard water components.

 It is formed when a high percentage of these salts dissolved in the water either from the source(reservoirs) or from pipes during water transfer.
 But, there is no need to worry; there are ways to soften hard water.

 What Are the Signs of Too Much or Too Little Hardness in Your Water?

 Water that is hard has a high level of mineral content.
 Mineral buildup can cause problems such as clogged drains, scratches on dishes, and issues with scales.
 Many signs show that there is too much or too little hardness in your water.
 You can check your water for these signs by using a glass of tap water and following the instructions below:

 The first sign is if your tap water forms a white layer on top of it or if it leaves behind any dry residue on the sides of the glass when you pour it out.
 This indicates that there is too much calcium in the water.
 If this happens, you will not be able to see through the glass, but you should remove the deposits with vinegar and baking soda.

 How to Soften Hard Water – Step by step process

 Having hard water in your home is not all bad.
 Thank goodness for the various means that have been put in place to rectify and change hard water to soft water.
 Here are some ways of softening hard water:

 The ion exchange water softening process functions by exerting water through an ionic basin.
 The basin gis coated with resin beads that act as a medium for extracting the hardness minerals – calcium and magnesium ion – and replacing them with sodium and potassium ions.